Oleksandr Kapinos: Awards and recognitions

 A memorial plaque honoring Kapinos was formally opened on 10 March, at Kulykiv, Kremenets Raion.
 On 24 August 2014, Independence Day, a monument in Dunaiv honoring the Hero of the Heavenly Hundred was unveiled, featuring his statue.
-2014 saw the naming of a Dunaiiv street in his honor.
+2014 saw the naming of a Dunaiv street in his honor.
 On 10 March 2016, his birthday, a commemorative plaque in Vinnytsia was unveiled.
 On his close friend and regional council deputy Volodymyr Bartsyos's suggestion, it was put in his household.
 A memorial plaque was also erected at the building no. 2 of the Ukrainian National Forestry University.

 Kapinos has received awards and recognitions such as: